The Importance of IVR Phone System and On Hold Voice Over

 Your IVR phone system voice over should also always include a message that thanks your caller for waiting.
 Maintaining a positive relationship with your customers is key, so when they are taking time out of their busy schedule to call you, then you should treat them with the utmost respect, make evident that you are thankful for their business, and welcome their feedback.

-Your IVR Phone System Voice Over Should Reinforce Your Sonic Brand
+Your IVR Phone System and On Hold Voice Over Should Reinforce Your Sonic Brand

 The importance of sonic branding is only growing in today’s commercial sphere.
 Designing your brand’s soundscape will necessarily involve putting careful consideration into hold music, messages, and an IVR phone system that aligns with your brand’s sonic identity.